 – Berries– anything with a skin like grapes, strawberries, blueberries …..

 Finally carbohydrates.
 I know what you are thinking, that carbohydrates are bad.
 Nothing could be farther from the truth.
 It is true that you wouldn’t want to overdo carbohydrates but they are an essential nutrient.
 Carbohydrates come in handy for some afterschool energy burst for sports.
 And a good way to up blood sugar levels after depleting them through the first half of the day.
 Good carbohydrate sources have been mentioned like fruits, beans, brown rice but here are some additional good foods.

 – Whole Wheat Bread– again white not a great source of much.

-– Yogurt– also considered low glycemic index and good source of vitamin D, and calcium.
+– Yogurt– also considered a low glycemic index and a good source of vitamin D, and calcium.

 A well-balanced diet makes for a well-balanced student.